Welcome to the WalkMe Help Center

 Activation

-Once activated, the Accessibility tab is available in the Step Options menu for Smart Walk-Thrus.
+Once you enable accessibility, the Accessibility tab will show in the Step Options menu for Smart Walk-Thrus.

 Using the Balloon Focus toggles